Rebekah Williams

-Rebekah Uqi Williams (born March 3, 1950) is a Canadian politician who served as the acting commissioner of Nunavut from June 22, 2020, when Nellie Kusugak's term ended, until January 14, 2021, when Eva Aariak took office.
-She has been the Deputy Commissioner of Nunavut since December 20, 2019.
+Rebekah Uqi Williams (March 3, 1950 – April 15, 2023) was a Canadian politician who served as the acting commissioner of Nunavut from June 22, 2020, when Nellie Kusugak's term ended, until January 14, 2021, when Eva Aariak took office.
+She served as the Deputy Commissioner of Nunavut from December 20, 2019 until December 2022.
 She also served as a former territorial level politician from Arctic Bay, Northwest Territories, now part of Nunavut.
 Williams previously served as a member of the Legislative Assembly of Nunavut from 2000 until 2004.

 Williams was elected in a by-election in the Quttiktuq electoral district on December 4, 2000.
 She defeated seven other candidates with 21% of the vote including former MLA Levi Barnabas who had previously vacated the seat after he pleaded guilty to assault as well as former Northwest Territories MLA Tommy Enuaraq.

 Williams served a partial term in office, and ran for re-election in the 2004 Nunavut general election.
 Despite increasing her popular vote she was defeated by Barnabas.